Who are the school governors and what do we do?

 The school’s governors are a group of 9 volunteers including 3 elected parents, 3 staff and 3 members of the local community.
 We meet twice per term as a full governing body and work to support and challenge the school.
 We monitor the school’s performance and finances and set targets to improve standards.
 Parents are encouraged to raise any suggestions or concerns with their class teacher or the Head Teacher in the first instance but they can also contact Governors through the school office if they need advice, support or feel any issue remains unresolved or that their voice is not being heard in any way.

-Within the governing body we have two committees; Finance, Premises (& Health & Safety) and Personnel Committee which meets once per half term and the Curriculum Committee meets once per term.
+Within the governing body we have one committee; Finance, Premises (& Health & Safety) & Personnel which meets once per half term.
+Curriculum matters are dealt with within the Full Governing Body meetings.

 Chair of Governors: Ms Rebecca Hayton

 - Ms Rebecca Hayton (Finance, Premises & Personnel)

 - Mrs Sharron Mitchell (Assistant Headteacher/Finance, Premises & Personnel – co-opted)

 - Dr Jan Tanner (Finance, Premises & Personnel – co-opted)

 - Ms Clare Parker (Local Authority)

 - Mrs Margaret Lawrence (Finance, Premises & Personnel – co-opted)